SujeethJinesh/AeroHacks2019/README.md

 # Delta Fleet Overview for AeroHacks2019

-Our objective is to use FOQA and ASAP airlines data to create a different way to visualize the.
+Our objective is to use FOQA and ASAP airlines data to create an improved method to visualize safety risk assessments.
 Currently, Delta uses dashboards that show a various types of metrics which are informative but overwhelming and complex.
 By using our data visualization tool, we hope to simplify the process of data visualization to feed in development of insights.
 These can help improve predictive maintenance to prevent accidents.

 ## Table of Contents